Forecast details

 • Not affected by direct sunlight.

-Household thermometers are not always installed according to these rules, so their readings may differ from the temperature on Meteum.
+Home thermometers aren't always installed the same way, so their readings may differ from the temperature in Meteum.

 UV index